 A population job detects activity that is unusual compared to the behavior of the population.
 For more information, see Performing population analysis.

 An advanced job can contain multiple detectors and enables you to configure all job settings.

 Kibana can also recognize certain types of data and provide specialized wizards for that context.
-For example, if you use Filebeat to ship access logs from your Nginx and Apache HTTP servers to Elasticsearch, the following wizards appear:
+For example, if you use Filebeat to ship access logs from your Nginx and Apache HTTP servers to Elasticsearch and store it using fields and datatypes from the Elastic Common Schema (ECS), the following wizards appear:

 Likewise, if you use Auditbeat to audit process activity on your systems, the following wizards appear:

 These wizards create machine learning jobs, dashboards, searches, and visualizations that are customized to help you analyze your Auditbeat and Filebeat data.

 If you are not certain which type of job to create, you can use the Data Visualizer to learn more about your data and to identify possible fields for machine learning analysis.